TeerthaDeb/Jarvis-AI/README.md

 - Can Play Music if you provide correct directory. <0.4.9>
 - GPT Integration(trial Mode) <0.4.9>
 - Can tell you random joke on special topics.
+- Can use gpt to respond unfeeded answer. <1.00>
 - And more...

 ### Installation